Pharmacogenomic Screen (Sonic PGx Panel)

-Also known as: Pharmaco Profile, Sonic PGx Panel, Pharmacogenetics Panel« Back to test list
+Also known as: Pharmaco Profile, Sonic PGx Panel, Pharmacogenomics Panel« Back to test list

 This test detects clinically important genetic variants that affect drug metabolism.
 These variants modify the rate at which certain drugs are activated or broken down.
 This information can be used to predict whether a drug or drug dose is likely to be effective and identify patients at risk of serious or intolerable side-effects.
 Therefore, this testing has a role in identifying patients who may benefit from modified dosing or avoiding a specific drug.